Estate planning can feel overwhelming. It forces you to consider your mortality – but when the time comes, your family will be grateful you did.

 - A medical power of attorney – A medical power of attorney is a legal instrument that grants someone you trust the authority to make medical care decisions on your behalf if you are unable to do so yourself.

-- A durable financial power of attorney – This legal document allows you to appoint someone you trust to manage your finances if you become incapacitated.
+- A durable financial power of attorney – This legal documents allows you to appoint someone you trust to manage your finances if you become incapacitated.
 If you are hesitant to give someone significant power over your funds and property, consider a general power of attorney instead.
 As comparison to a durable financial power of attorney, a general power of attorney has less powers.

 - Be careful with the power of attorney – Pick an attorney you really trust because he or she will have significant authority over your financial affairs as well as significant duties